observation/euring/README.md

 EURING uses a record-based format: each record contains a fixed sequence of fields.
 The manuals define official field names (with spaces/hyphens), which we preserve for display.

-This package introduses a signed numeric type (NumericSigned) for the EURING2020 field Latitude and Longitue.
-NumericSigned behaves like Numeric, but allows a leading minus sign and explicitly disallows -0.
-NumericSigned is a small, intentional clarification of the generic numeric types.
-The manuals clearly permit negative Latitude and Longitude in EURING2020, but the generic Numeric definition does not describe signed numbers.
+This package introduces a signed numeric type (`NumericSigned`) for the EURING2020 fields Latitude and Longitue. `NumericSigned` behaves like `Numeric`, but allows a leading minus sign and explicitly disallows -0. `NumericSigned` is a small, intentional clarification of the generic numeric types.
+The manuals clearly permit negative Latitude and Longitude in EURING2020, but the generic `Numeric` definition does not describe signed numbers.
 Making this explicit in the code helps prevent invalid values while staying faithful to the manuals and real-world usage.
 If a future revision of the specification formally defines signed numeric fields, this implementation can align with it without breaking compatibility.

 ### Field keys